 How much is a liquor license?

 The cost of obtaining a liquor license can vary greatly depending on the state.
 Full liquor licenses can range from $12,000 to $400,000, while beer and wine liquor licenses can cost as low as $3,000.
-The best way to estimate it is by chatting with bars and restaurants in your local area that are similar in size and scope to yours.
+The best way to estimate the cost of a liquor license is by chatting with bars and restaurants in your local area that are similar in size and scope to yours.

 What is a liquor license?